 Separation of powers

 Several articles of Qatar’s constitution (Articles 129, 130, 131 and 134) provide for the independence of judges and the judiciary.
-However, the fact that these judges are appointed by the emir, upon the recommendation of the Supreme Judiciary Council, for three-year indefinitely renewable terms, impedes their independence.
-They are particularly dependent on the government as most of them are foreign nationals.
-Shariah courts also exist and deal with matters of personal status, such as divorce for Muslims.
-A constitutional court was established in 2007 but is still not operational.
+However, the fact that the emir appoints judges on the recommendation of the Supreme Judiciary Council to three-year, indefinitely renewable terms impedes their independence.
+Moreover, they are particularly dependent on the government because most are foreign nationals.
+Shariah courts also exist, and handle personal-status matters such as divorce for Muslims.
+A constitutional court was established in 2007 but remains non-operational.

 Independent judiciary